imagekit-developer/imagekit-react/README.md

 `IKUpload` component accepts the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) options as props.

 The SDK provides `IKUpload` component to upload files to the ImageKit Media Library.
-It accepts `fileName` parameter as a prop.
+It accepts the `fileName` parameter as a prop.
 The file parameter is provided as an input from the user.

 | Prop             | Type | Description                    |